AlexGalays/abyssa-js/README.md

   enter: function(params) {
     var data = $.ajax('api/articles/' + params.id);

+    // Do things that should be done synchronously here, like setting up the basic layout.

+    // Then load the data and act on it asynchronously.

     Async(data).then(function(article) {
       // Render article safely; the router is still in the right state.
+    });

+    // Or

+    this.async(data).then(function(article) {

     });
   }
 }